 The oil boom in the Gulf region brought an influx of South Asian immigrants from Bangladesh, India, and Pakistan.
 And that led to a brilliant blend of traditions from the Arab and South Asian realms to give Dubai the wholesome, all-embracing culture it is renowned for.

 With greater progress, the UAE and Dubai in particular saw more expats flying in from the west.
-As more and more people from the United States and various European and African countries made Dubai their home, they brought with them a mix of regional music, art, fast food and the pop culture – making Dubai the epicenter of globalisation in the Middle East.
+Many who merely planned on renting an apartment while they furthered their career found that the region blossomed into something more than a temporary opportunity.
+As more and more people from the United States and various European and African countries made Dubai their home, they brought with them a mix of regional music, art, fast food and the pop culture – making Dubai the epicentre of globalisation in the Middle East.